MethodsAndPractices/vsteam/.docs/synopsis/Remove-BuildDefinition.md

-Removes the build defintions for a team project.
+Removes the build definitions for a team project.